16 Tips For Flying With Food Allergies

 15. Find a way to say thanks after a good experience.

-Share the love after a good flight — write a letter of appreciation, give the crew a shout-out on social media and spread the word to other families with food allergies.
+Share the love after a good flight — share a positive review on the Spokin app, write a letter of appreciation, give the crew a shout-out on social media and spread the word to other families with food allergies.

 16. Make your voice heard after a bad experience.

 We know how frustrating it is, but negative experiences can be disguised as opportunities to advocate for those traveling in similar shoes.
-After a negative flight, you can file a consumer complaint with the U.S. Department of Transportation, write a customer review or consider signing Lianne Mandelbaum's petition to secure rights for those flying with food allergies.
+After a negative flight, share a negative review on the Spokin app.
+You can also file a consumer complaint with the U.S. Department of Transportation, write a customer review or consider signing Lianne Mandelbaum's petition to secure rights for those flying with food allergies.